 Intelligence can mean information collected by spying, (as well as intellectual ability).

 To intercept is to obtain an enemy message before it can reach the people it was intended for.

-An operative is a person carrying out their agencies’ operations (usually spying or other secret activities that are harmful to their opponents.
-We don’t use the word for people doing for an agency’s routine or normal business.)
+An operative is a person carrying out their agencies’ secret operations.
+(We don’t use the word for people doing for an agency’s routine or normal business.)

 Surveillance means keeping a close, constant watch on someone.

-The Ducksters (children's) website has an excellent explanation in very simple English of the purpose of spying and information about spying during World War II.
+The Ducksters (children's) website has an excellent explanation in very simple English for the purposes of spying.
+It also has information about spying during World War II.

-Practice your understanding of this secret message vocabulary—as well as more common words also related to spying and secret messages-- with a crossword puzzle.
+Practice this vocabulary for spying and secret messages with a crossword puzzle.

-NPR tells the story of the CIA in Moscow during the Cold War, and especially of one agent who pretended to be just a party-loving embassy office worker-- and of the CIA spymasters who helped her and other spies.
+NPR tells the story of the CIA in Moscow during the Cold War.
+It focuses on one agent who pretended to be a simple party-loving embassy office worker (and her CIA spymasters).

-(Tony and Jonna Mendez were real-life equivalents of the fictional “Q,” and recently got clearance to publish a book about their story—just before Tony died of cancer.
-Their lives were amazing; Tony also helped rescue American diplomats when the Iranians captured the American embassy in 1980.)
+Tony and Jonna Mendez were real-life equivalents of the fictional “Q." They recently got clearance to publish a book about their story—just before Tony died of cancer.
+Their lives were amazing!
+Tony also helped rescue American diplomats when the Iranians captured the American embassy in 1980.)

 To find out what happened to ‘Party Marti’ you’ll need to read the article.